Selena Gomez on America's Undocumented Immigration Crisis

 Bar told me she wanted to study interior design.
 She also told me that she’s lived in fear her whole life.
 A week before we met she had been violently robbed but was afraid to call the police.
 She didn’t want them to discover that her parents are undocumented and report them to ICE.

 Pablo was accepted to San Diego State University.
 But he can’t go, because in August his father Roberto Dunoyer left for work and never came home.
 He was detained by ICE, kept in a cage with other immigrants who slept on the floor with only aluminum blankets for warmth.
 The lights stayed on at all hours of the day.
 Pablo said he’d never heard pain like that in his father’s voice, and he’s worried he will carry that pain for the rest of his life.
-After a horrific eight days, Robert was deported to Colombia.
+After a horrific eight days, Roberto was deported to Colombia.
 Since then, the brothers have been in hiding.
 They can’t go home and they rarely sleep at night.
 They’re afraid that their time is running out.
 Camilo told me that his biggest fear isn’t being deported, it’s being forgotten and becoming another faceless statistic.

 I’m concerned about the way people are being treated in my country.
 As a Mexican-American woman I feel a responsibility to use my platform to be a voice for people who are too afraid to speak.
 And I hope that getting to know these eight families and their stories will inspire people to be more compassionate, and to learn more about immigration and form their own opinion.
 I hope that Bar gets to study interior design.
 I hope that Pablo and Camilo can return home and sleep at night.